alexandermendes/tei-viewer/README.md

 [Try it here](https://alexandermendes.github.io/tei-viewer)

-The site is built with Webpack and served with GitHub Pages.
+Built with Webpack and served with GitHub Pages.

 ```
 # install dependencies